List of documents required in the admission procedure for academic year 2022/2023 for studies in English

 Please note that the school-leaving certificate recognition requirement does not apply to IB and EB diplomas, documents issued in EU or OECD/EFTA member states, as well as in China, Belarus, Ukraine and Libya.

-5. Consent form the applicant's parents or legal guardians (applicable to applicants who are under 18 years old) - template will be in the registration system.
+5. Consent from the applicant's parents or legal guardians (applicable to applicants who are under 18 years old) - a document template will be available in the registration system.

-6. Power of attorney (applicable to candidates who wish to appoint a representative for managing the admission process) - template will be available soon
+6. Power of attorney (applicable to candidates who wish to appoint a representative for managing the admission process) - template is available in Polish only here.

 - a sworn translator registered by the Polish Ministry of Justice;